labzero/lunch/README.md

 * `DOCUSIGN_POWERFORM_PATH`: Docusign Powerform Path
 * `DOCUSIGN_POWERFORMS`: Hash of Docusign Powerform IDs
 * `LC_BENEFICIARIES`: A JSON blob containing an array of hashes, each of which contains the name and address of a Letter of Credit beneficiary
+* `PRISMIC_REF`: This is an optional environment variable used to tell the ContentManagementService which reference branch to use when pulling content from Prismic.
+If undefined, the CMS will pull from the master branch.
+It is recommended to set this to 'test' locally, so that you can see unpublished changes that are part of the 'test' release in Prismic.
+This value is set to 'test' in the Dev and Test regions and undefined in the Prod region.
+* `PRISMIC_ACCESS_TOKEN`: This is an optional environment variable that can be set to overwrite the default access token specified in 'config/prismic.yml'
+* `PRISMIC_URL`: This is an optional environment variable that can be set to overwrite the default Prismic api url specified in 'config/prismic.yml'

 ## Running the Tests